Royal International Air Tattoo: RIAT 2011

 RIAT 2011 was held on 16–17 July 2011.
 This Air Tattoo looked back over the past four decades as it celebrated the show's 40th anniversary with a series of special aerial displays and ground entertainment.
 It also hosted a gathering of specially-decorated "Tiger" aircraft from the NATO Tiger Association.
 Tiger aircraft came from NATO squadrons that have a Tiger or Big Cat in their emblem and their association marked its 50th anniversary in 2011.
 RIAT 2011 saw a smaller crowd than usual of 138,000 attend the show.
 The pilot of the SoloTürk team, Murat Keleş was honoured with the highest award, the King Hussein Memorial Sword for the Best Overall Flying Demonstration.

 RIAT 2012

 RIAT 2012 was held on 7–8 July 2012.
-It saw the debut of the Black Eagles aerobatic team from South Korea and Japan became the 54th nation to participate in the tattoo with the arrival of one of its four Boeing KC-767Js operated by the Japan Air Self-Defense Force, which brought the JASDF Taiko Drummers to the show.
+It saw the debut of Royal Air Force's largest-ever aircraft, the Airbus Voyager; its new aerial refuelling multi-role tanker transport (MRTT) aircraft, which are military-converted Airbus A330 wide-body airliners.
+Another debut was the Black Eagles aerobatic team from South Korea and Japan became the 54th nation to participate at the tattoo with the arrival of one of its four Boeing KC-767Js operated by the Japan Air Self-Defense Force, which also brought the JASDF Taiko Drummers to the show.